 WHAT WE OFFER

 Our after-school program offers a variety of services, including homework completion, FCAT preparation, individualized tutoring (as needed), social skills development, and opportunities to improve physical fitness.
 Completion of homework is one of our top priorities therefore an hour to an hour and a half of each day is dedicated to homework.
 Although this is of extreme importance to us there are some occassions in which all of the homework can not be completed.
 Subsequently, parents must provide assistance at home to ensure it is completed.
-If students are unable to complete their homework during the alloted time this information will be communicated to parents.
+We will aid students wherever possible, answering questions like “what is proofreading?” or “where did I go wrong here?” and other homework-related queries.
+If students are unable to complete their homework during the allotted time this information will be communicated to parents.

 At least one hour each day will be dedicated to promoting reading and literacy.
 This will be done through teacher instruction and in various creative ways.
 Several months of each year is devoted to SAT and FCAT preparation, with one goal being to improve students’ test taking skills.
 Students will be responsible for developing a newsletter for families, teachers, and The Children’s Trust.
 We will also utilize a variety of software to enhance student literacy and math skills.